Franklalalala/CombineMols3D/README.md

-    We can enlarge our search scope to multiply the  `natural cutoff` as follow equation 3.
+    We can enlarge our search scope to multiply the  `natural cutoff` as follow equation:

     $DetectRange(\mathrm{AB})=cutoff mult*(r(\mathrm{A})+r(\mathrm{B})+0.3)$